DanjelPiDev/Extended_LIF_Neurons/README.md

 ## Quantum Mode, Theory, Mapping & Calibration

-This project includes a *qubit-based* spike generator for LIF neurons.
+This project implements a **qubit-inspired spike generator** for LIF neurons.
-The goal is to get a **differentiable, calibrated, and vectorized** probabilistic spike mechanism that can be trained end-to-end, while still being grounded in a simple quantum circuit.
+The goal is a **differentiable, calibrated, and vectorized** probabilistic spike mechanism that can be trained end-to-end, while being grounded in a simple quantum circuit model.

 ### 1) One-Qubit Circuit (what we actually compute)